 Setting-up your Utilities in Houston

-One of the first things you want to do after signing a lease is to set up your utilities so you have all the water, electricity, and air-conditioning you need when on move-in day.
+One of the first things you want to do after signing a lease is to set up your utilities so you have all the water, electricity, air-conditioning, internet, and tv you need when on move-in day.
 There’s nothing worse than moving into your home without air-conditioning, especially in Houston.
 Here’s a Houston renter’s guide on getting setup with your Utilities.

 Here in Texas, we have a unique deregulated electricity industry.
 We have one company who owns the infrastructure (poles, wires, transformers, etc) and many companies you can choose from to pay for the electricity.
 This allows you to shop for electricity in an open market to find the lowest rate.
 So feel free to shop around and compare prices.
 Visit www.powertochoose.com or www.awesomepowertexas.com